 Krita comes with a set of built-in color pencil brushes.
 I wanted to see how well I could replicate physical color pencils.
-Here's a quick example of what I did over a few hours:
+The image below is an example of what I did over a few hours:

 By comparison, here is a piece I did in actual color pencils on toned pencil.